cubicYYY/NodeIoT/README.md

 # Simple Toy IoT Platform
 ## Introduction
 A simple IoT platform.
+Main goals:
-Collect data received from sensors, tracking environment states of a lab/site.
++ Collect data received from sensors, tracking environment states of a lab/site
++ Publish the correct state of a device via API (where the device polls) to control it

 ## Installation
 - Server(Host)